pulseenergy/graphiti/README.md

 * Make copies of the config/*.example files application configuration.
 * Bundle: `bundle install`
 * Run: `bundle exec unicorn -c config/unicorn.rb -E production -D`
-* Generate the metrics list: `bundle exec rake graphiti:metrics` (In order to make searching through your list of metrics fast, Graphiti fetches and caches the full list in Redis.
-We put this in a rake task that you can run in the background and set up on a cron.)
 * A Capfile and `config/deploy.rb` is provided for reference (though it might work for you).

 ### The JSON Graph data format